New organic grocer opens first SC store Thursday in Mount Pleasant

 Shoppers also can select fresh seafood and have it cooked on the spot.

-"We don't have that at Publix stores," said Bob Wabberson, the business development manager for GreenWise Market.
+"We don't have that at Publix stores," said Bob Wabberson, business development manager for GreenWise.

 The store also offers 157 varieties of bulk foods such as seeds, nuts and dried fruit.
 In addition, customers can dispense their own amounts of clover honey, coconut oil, olive oil or raw blue agave into provided containers.
 They are priced based on weight, with a scale set up beside the dispensary.